vhscom/after-dark/docs/content/feature/custom-layouts.md

 ├── layouts
 ```

-If already serving your site the Audiobooks section and page will immediately using the default block templates.
+If already serving your site the Audiobooks section and page will appear immediately using the default block templates.
 To customize from default add a `list.html` and `single.html` to a `layouts/audiobook` directory in your site.

 If the files don't exist yet, copy them from theme defaults: